 Video of the Day

-While some cell degradation is associated with normal aging, what we consume in our daily diet can increase inflammation.
-"Pro-inflammatory dietary patterns [taking in too much saturated fat, added sugar and sodium] promote chronic inflammation through a cascade of biochemical reactions that push your body to work overtime to get its regular job done, which can cause damage to your cells over time," London says.
+While some cell degradation is associated with normal aging, our daily diet can increase inflammation.
+"Pro-inflammatory dietary patterns [such as eating too much saturated fat, added sugar and sodium] promote chronic inflammation through a cascade of biochemical reactions that push your body to work overtime to get its regular job done, which can cause damage to your cells over time," London says.

 This also counts for what we drink — the liquid in your cup can exacerbate inflammation.
 To avoid this, try to limit or avoid these inflammatory drinks as much as possible.